-The Externship Program is an academic program designed to enhance traditional classroom instruction by engaging students in real life medical assisting experiences in a medical clinic.
+The Internship Program is an academic program designed to enhance traditional classroom instruction by engaging students in real life medical clinic, pharmacy, nursing facility, urgent care center or hospital.

-Students who wish to earn academic credit through medical assisting externship program must agree to the following:
+Students who wish to earn academic credit through the internship program must agree to the following:

-- 1. Students must demonstrate a professional attitude prior to externship. - 2.
-The school will make the best efforts to place students in a clinic that we are currently affiliated with. - 3.
+- 1. Students must demonstrate a professional attitude prior to internship. - 2.
+The school will make the best efforts to place students at a facility that we are currently affiliated with. - 3.
 It is not guaranteed that students will be placed at a certain time. - 4.
 The school has no discretion over the days and time of externship.
-We will follow the clinic's given schedule. - 5.
+We will follow the facility's given schedule. - 5.
 Attendance will be strictly monitored.
 Any unexcused absence will be grounds for dismissal. - 6.
-If students relocate during the program, the student is responsible for locating a clinic to complete their externship hours. - 7.
-Students may request to complete their externship in a non-affiliated clinic IF they have PRIOR consent from the Medical Doctor or Human Resources Department of the clinic. - 8.
-Completion of all required clinical hours including externship is a requirement prior to graduation.
+If students relocate during the program, the student is responsible for locating a facility to complete their internship hours. - 7.
+Facilities have the right to deny/dismiss students based on their requirements before or during the internship program. - 8.
+Students may request to complete their externship in a non-affiliated facility IF they have PRIOR consent from the Facility. - 9.
+Completion of all required clinical hours including internship is a requirement prior to graduation.